PedroBarbosa239/PedroBarbosa239/README.md

 # 👋 Hey there!
 I'm Pedro Barbosa

-🎓 **Information Systems Student and Software Engineer** — Brazil 🇧🇷
+🎓 **Information Systems and Software Engineering Student at UFGD and Anhanguera University** — Brazil 🇧🇷
+💻 Graduated as an Internet Computing Technician from the Federal Institute of Mato Grosso do Sul (IFMS).
 💻 Passionate about **Web Development**, **Software Engineering**, and **Technology Education**
 🚀 Constantly learning and building projects that combine creativity and code.